Two best friends follow the century-old trail of a mysterious Baltimore rocket builder and the spaceship he built that would rocket him to Venus.

 This crazy true story follows two best friends uncovering an outrageous tale about three men who built a bullet-shaped spacecraft and aimed it at an impossible destination!
 But beneath all this craziness is an internal spirit of a time in history when anything was possible.
 A time when people weren’t inhibited by their perceived limitations.

 By telling this story from Baltimore’s eclectic history, we hope to open the intersection of science and community.
 Rocket To Venus is a window into Baltimore’s past, telling a story of men pushing past their limits and testing the impossible.
 At the core is a story of friendship and perseverance.
 A reach for the stars, anything’s possible, can-do spirit that lies within us all.

 As H.G.
 Wells once said, “Human history in essence, is the history of ideas.”

 Baltimore is a “build it” town.
 Dream it and do it.
 It’s a spirit that’s embodied the people here for centuries.
 We aim to harness that spirit and enthusiasm of dreaming big and building something even bigger.
 Our mission is to bring this story to the world.
-Along the way, we hope to inspire young people in Baltimore (and beyond) to follow their interests and scientific curiosity.
-We pledge to personally match a portion of the film’s proceeds to send Baltimore City public school children to a STEM-based retreat, or perhaps even space camp, so they too can reach for the stars.
-The more we raise, the more kids we can reach with this unique opportunity.
+Along the way, we hope to inspire the young and young at heart to follow their interests and scientific curiosity.
+And, as a way to inspire budding astrophysicists, our goal is to create a summer STEM Replica Rocket Build Challenge Program where Baltimore City and surrounding counties public school children can attend this unique STEM-based retreat, so they too can reach for the stars.